goodbyekansas/nedryland/docs/src/declare-project.md

 ### Using extensions from another repo

 You can also configure Nedryland to use base extensions from other repositories by importing that repository.
-When importing another nedryland project, you can use the helper `importProject` in Nedryland.
 This will give you access to the [matrix](./concepts/matrix.md) of that project and it can also be sent in as `projectDependencies` when declaring your project in Nedryland.
 Doing so will give you access to all base extensions from that project.